Mike Bailey's Blender Page

 Welcome to the 2025 in-person Blender Camp!
 We're excited to have you here.

-The Camp runs from Monday July 7 - Friday July 11 from 9:00 AM - noon.
+The Camp is Monday July 7 - Friday July 11 from 9:00 AM - noon PDT.
 We start on time!

 Warning!
 That room is under-air-conditioned!
 Dress comfortably.